Jpark27614/Engineering_4_Notebook/README.md

 ### Reflection

 This assignment was relatively difficult but a good introduction to the MPU.
 You have to use i2c = busio.I2C(scl_pin, sda_pin) to link the code to the MPU and to assign the SCL and SDA pin you have to use SCL/SDA = board.x.
 The next line of code is acceleration = mpu.acceleration this just gives a simpler name to the MPU acceleration.
 The most complicated line of code for this assignment was print(f"acceleration m/s^2- X:{round(acceleration[0],3)} Y:{round(acceleration[1],3)} Z:{round(acceleration[2]),3}" ) this command uses a tuple with the [0],[1],[2] to separate them.
 The round and ,3 rounds the number to the thousands place so the terminal is more organized.
-Overall, this assignment was very challenging for me because code is not my strong suit and I did need assistance from Mason
+Overall, this assignment was very challenging for me because code is not my strong suit and I did need assistance from Mason.

 &nbsp;